gohyuhan/gitti/README.md

 - Detail Panel Performance Optimization: Optimized the detail component panel info fetching to prevent UI blocking by implementing non-blocking async data retrieval, with additional optimizations to prevent unnecessary UI re-rendering
 - Renamed/Copied File Handling: Added proper handling for renamed files (index state "R") in stage, unstage, and discard operations, and improved overall handling of copied and renamed files
 - Git Stash Operations: Added output viewport and confirmation pop-ups for Git stash operations, with width adjustments for various TUI pop-ups
-- Git Conflict Resolution: Introduced Git conflict detection and resolve options with enhanced thread-safety for streaming Git output to the UI
+- Git Conflict Resolution: Introduced Git conflict detection and resolve options with enhanced thread-safety for streaming Git output to the UI.
+A new Keybinding for conflict resolution is added: `r` (resolve)
 - Commit Output Control: Introduced InitialCommitStarted flag to control commit output viewport visibility and added viewport Y-offset adjustments for improved UI positioning
 ### [v0.1.0]
 - Initial release in development